zamlz/dlcampjeju2018-I2A-cube/README.md

                         initial:target:episodes (default: 1)
   --maxsteps MAXSTEPS   Set the max step size. format: size (or)
                         initial:target:episodes (default: 1)
+  --noise NOISE         Set the noise for observations from the environment
+                        (default: 0.0)
   --adaptive            Turn on the adaptive curriculum (default: False) --spectrum            Setup up a spectrum of environments with different
                         difficulties (default: False)